GrocerCheck/LivePopularTimes/README.md

 ## livepopulartimes.get_populartimes_by_address(formatted_address)

-Retrieves information for a given address and adds populartimes, wait, time_spent and other data not accessible via Google Places by scraping and with API call.
+Retrieves information for a given address and adds populartimes, wait, time_spent and other data not accessible via Google Places by scraping and with API call, given a formatted address.
 + `livepopulartimes.get_populartimes_by_address(formatted_address)`
     + **formatted_address**
         + str; address of location you are looking for, preferably in the following format: